BlidDev/Glang/Cheatsheet.md

 **Example**: `handle_input`

 ## put
-**Description**: Places in the canvas a colored pixel at the given coorinates.
+**Description**: Places in the canvas a colored pixel at the given coordinates.
 **Usage**: `put [x], [y], [color]`
 **Args**:
 * `x`: Integer value (literal or variable's value)